5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 ## Performance measurements

-A performance measurement is integrated: the pool will automacillay fill timestamps if you set the environement variable `threadPoolMeasurements` to a valid file name.
+A performance measurement is integrated: the pool will automacillay fill timestamps if you set the environement variable `OAI_THREADPOOLMEASUREMENTS` to a valid file name.
 The following measurements will be written to Linux pipe on a per-job basis:

 * `creationTime`: time the request is push to the pool;
 * `startProcessingTime`: time a worker start to run on the job